University Policies & Procedures

 Requirements:

-• For each semester of MTE, the student will be enrolled for LGS 600: Mentored Teaching Experience.
-This is a 0-credit course, with grade options of Satisfactory/Unsatisfactory.
+- For each semester of MTE, the student will be enrolled for LGS 600: Mentored Teaching Experience.
+This is a 0-credit course.

 Prior to submitting a formal complaint, individuals should attempt to resolve the grievance with the individual involved.
-For example, if a student has a concern about a class, he/she should first discuss the matter with the instructor(s) involved, or if an instructor has a concern about a student’s behavior or performance, he/she should first discuss it with the student.
-In the case of practicum issues, the practicum coordinator should be included in these discussions.
+For example, if a student has a concern about a class, they are encouraged to first discuss the matter with the instructor(s) involved, or if an instructor has a concern about a student’s behavior or performance, they should first discuss it with the student.
+In the case of practicum issues, the clinical education coordinator should be included in these discussions.
 If such discussions do not resolve the concern, or if the individual is not comfortable with this course of action, the student’s advisor and/or director of the degree program in which the student is enrolled should be notified.
 Oftentimes, the concern can be resolved satisfactorily during this informal process.

 For formal complaints, a written grievance should be filed with the PACS Office.
 This will be presented to a Program Director.
 A written response will be provided within 10 business days.
 If a resolution has not been reached, an anticipated timeline or next steps will be included in this written response.